pgfisico/arduino-project-temperature-display/temperature-sensor-circuit.md

 ![](/assets/datasheet/MCP9701A_TO-92_Pinout.png)

-The blue component (the one you have might not be blue) behind the temperature sensor is a 0.1µF \(0.1 microfarad\) capacitor.
+The blue component (the one you have is yellow) behind the temperature sensor is a 0.1µF \(0.1 microfarad\) capacitor.
 It should be placed as close as possible to the temperature sensor, and is connected across the power and ground pins of the sensor.

 > #### Info::What's a capacitor?
 >